Is hosting the Games enough to make a nation more athletic?

 A changing socioeconomic environment

-In 2003, when the British government decided to support London's bid to host the 2012 Games, the United Kingdom was enjoying a long period of economic stability.
-In addition, the Labour government in power was investing heavily in the public sector, particularly in various programs to promote participation in sports.
-The financial crisis of 2007-2008 changed the situation.
-It led to a significant increase in the public deficit, which reached £156 billion (€181,365) in 2009.
+In 2003, when the British government decided to back London’s bid to host the 2012 Games, the United Kingdom was experiencing a long period of economic stability.
+In addition, the ruling Labour government was investing heavily in the public sector at the time, particularly in various programs to promote participation in sports.
+The financial crisis of 2007–2008 changed everything.
+It led to a significant increase in the public deficit, which reached 156 billion pounds (181,365 euros) in 2009.

-Paradoxes at the heart of the legacy of the London 2012 Games
+Paradoxes at the Heart of the Legacy of the 2012 London Games

-At the very moment when the budget for the Games was revised to £9 billion (€10.4 billion), with the government refusing to allow "Austerity Games, " the funds allocated to local sports clubs and programs promoting participation in sports were significantly reduced.
+Just as the budget for the Games was revised upward to 9 billion pounds (10.4 million euros)—with the government refusing to accept “Austerity Games” —funding for local sports clubs and programs promoting participation in sports was significantly cut.

 “Austerity Olympics,” INSEAD, 2012.